Brian Ross is returning to ABC News, but with a different job

 One of the sources said there had been ongoing talks between Ross and Goldston about what the new role would be.

-The solution, Lincoln Square Productions, means that Ross will not be involved with live special reports, like the one that caused trouble for ABC last month.
+The solution, Lincoln Square Productions, means that Ross will not be involved with live special reports, like the one that caused trouble for ABC last month, or with live coverage more generally, the source said.

-Lincoln Square Productions is described as Disney's nonfiction production company.
+Lincoln Square Productions is ABC's nonfiction production company.
 The group produces documentaries, special reports and other shows for ABC and other networks.

+"I'm pleased to be back and looking forward to doing some important work for LSP, Nightline and 20/20," Ross told CNNMoney.